 The following notes are provided to facilitate understanding of the data contained within PATAmPOWER.
 Where necessary, footnotes are included to help in the correct interpretation of the data.

-The Guam and Hawaii arrival figures are already included in the total USA count.
-However, the two sets of figures of Guam and Hawaii are listed under the Pacific regional grouping because they are recognised as PATA member destinations
+2. Since the Guam and Hawaii arrival figures are already included in the total USA count.
+However, the two sets of figures of Guam and Hawaii are listed under the Pacific regional grouping because they are recognised as PATA member destinations.

 Guam: arrivals by air only.